Physiological Role

 Biological Significance

 Elevated values signal an excess of triglyceride-rich particles in the circulation.
-This accumulation is associated with increased cardiovascular risk, particularly when it persists over time.
+This accumulation is associated with increased cardiovascular risk in observational studies.
 High triglycerides frequently accompany insulin resistance, excess body weight or a diet rich in refined sugars.

 Longitudinal monitoring provides more insight than a single measurement.
 Tracking triglyceride levels across successive panels reveals the concrete impact of dietary adjustments and lifestyle changes.